There are 15 mobile networks that offer a free Pay As You Go SIM card. Discover the UK’s best Pay As You Go SIMs.

 Free SIM Card: Order giffgaff SIM card (free) →

-giffgaff is one of the most popular providers when it comes to Pay As You Go SIM cards.
+giffgaff is one of the UK’s most popular providers when it comes to Pay As You Go SIM cards.
 They’re part of O2, but they’re run as a separate brand.
 As such, you’ll get access to the same coverage as O2 customers.
 In addition, you’ll also get the faster speeds available on 5G (which isn’t available to O2’s own Pay As You Go customers).

 There are two ways to use a giffgaff Pay As You Go SIM card:

 • You can use traditional Pay As You Go with no need to top-up every month.
 The only requirement is that you’ll need to use your SIM card at least once every 6 months.
-With traditional Pay As You Go, you’ll pay 25p/minute, 10p/text and 10p/MB.
+On traditional Pay As You Go, you’ll pay 25p/minute, 10p/text and 10p/MB.
 You’ll get free calls and texts to other giffgaff members as long as you’ve topped up in the last 3 months.

 Monthly Bundles: From £10 per month

-(e.g. 10GB data for £10 and 50GB for £15)
+(e.g. 45GB for £10 and 75GB for £12)

 Reasons To Buy: